 - Apply a cold compress to the bruise for 20 minutes to reduce the blood flow to the area.
 This may reduce the size of the bruise and decrease inflammation.

 - Elevate the bruised area if at all possible.

 - Wrapping the area with a compression bandage can help decrease swelling.

 Be sure the individual receives immediate medical help for any bruising that appears for no reason at all, particularly if a brand-new medication has been taken, or bleeding is seen in other areas of the body, such as the nose or gums.

 - Providing foot care for diabetics

 - Incontinence skin care

 - Help with ambulation to prevent falls and other injuries

 - And more

-Contact Harmony Home Health & Hospice at 1-877-463-3322 for more skin care tips for older adults and to learn more about our top-rated elderly care in Salt Lake City, UT and the surrounding areas as well as in New Mexico.
+Contact Harmony Home Health & Hospice at 1-877-463-3322 for more skin care tips for older adults and to learn more about our top-rated home health care in Provo and the surrounding areas as well as in New Mexico.